 The Teaching Practice Placement (TPP) element of the full-time course is a key component of the provision.
-You will undertake two modules in association with your practical teaching and work based placement: Professional Practice 1 in year one and Professional Practice 2 in year two.
+You will undertake two modules in association with your practical teaching and work based placement: Professional Practice 1 in semester one and Professional Practice 2 in semester two.

-Trainees are expected to spend at least 4-6 hours a week in the classroom.
+Trainees are expected to spend at least 4-6 hours a week in the classroom (50 hours by the end of the first semester).